singlecla/singlecla/cla.md

 4. These license grants cover rights I can license at the time I open my pull request, as well as rights I become able to license later.

-5. I license the project steward to pass these rights on to, or sublicense, anyone or everyone, under any terms they choose, one or many times.
+5. I license the project steward to pass these rights on to, or sublicense, anyone or everyone, under any terms they choose, one or many times, as long as their terms disclaim warranties and conditions and exclude damages on by behalf, as below.
 As examples, this covers releasing the project under new public license terms, as well as licensing the project to specific customers on commercial license terms.

 6. I cannot and will not revoke these license grants.